 How a small pharmacy can appeal a reimbursement decision

-A small pharmacy, located in Washington State, can submit an appeal to the Office of the Insurance Commissioner (OIC) regarding a Pharmacy Benefit Manager's (PBM) decision regarding the reimbursement of a drug's cost.
+A small pharmacy located in Washington state can submit an appeal to the Office of the Insurance Commissioner (OIC) to review a Pharmacy Benefit Manager's (PBM) decision regarding the reimbursement of a drug's cost.
 This appeal will be reviewed by an administrative law judge at the Office of Administrative Hearings (OAH) (oah.wa.gov).

 An appeal may be filed after the small pharmacy has made a reimbursement request with the PBM and received either a denied claim or is unsatisfied with the PBM's determination.

-- If for the cost of the drug; and
+- If for the cost of the drug

 - Other appeal support documents

 The administrative law judge assigned to your appeal will review the documentation provided by the small pharmacy and the PBM.
-The OIC may request additional information and/or documentation in order to fully review your appeal.
-If additional documentation is requested, you will have seven (7) days to provide the requested information to the administrative law judge.
+The administrative law judge may request additional information and/or documentation in order to fully review your appeal.
+If additional documentation is requested, you will have 7 days to provide the requested information to the administrative law judge.
 Once the time for submission of documents has passed, the judge will review the submissions of both the small pharmacy and the PBM and then issue a decision.

-If you are not satisfied with the initial decision you may request a review of the judge's decision with the OIC.
+If you are not satisfied with the initial decision, you may request a review of the judge's decision with the OIC.

 How do I request a review of my initial decision?

-You can find more information on how to request a review here.
+Find more information on how to request a review.